parisepigenetics/bibs/_training/cluster_training_2602.md

 ```
 #SBATCH -o flatter.out
 ```
 then run it.
-Anything different ?
+Notice anything different?

 [Correction]({{site.baseurl}}/documents/corrections/02_flatter_o.txt)

 ## Exercise 3: hostname

-Run using sbatch the command `hostname` in a way that the sbatch outfile is called `hostname.out`.
+Using the previous exercise as an example, create a new script named `hostname.sh`.\
+When submitted with sbatch, your script must run the `hostname` command and the output file must be named `hostname.out`.

-What is the output ?
-How does it differ from typing directly `hostname` in the terminal and why ?
+Run it.
+What is the output?
+How does it differ from typing `hostname` directly in the terminal and why?

 [Correction]({{site.baseurl}}/documents/corrections/03_hostname.txt)